victorprogrammist/probabilities_of_poker/README.md

 # probabilities_of_poker
-Few variants of probabilities of poker.
+A few variants of probabilities of poker.